Introduction

 sst_file <- system.file("extdata/sst_test.nc", package = "heatwave3")

-# All-in-one: climatology + event detection
+# All-in-one: climatology + event detection.
+A single 'name' stem produces

 detect3(file_in = sst_file,